Anesthesia awareness: Equipment failure

 Machine malfunction or misuse may result in an inadequate delivery of anesthetic.
-Many Boyle's machines used in many hospitals have the oxygen regulator serving as a slave to the pressure in the nitrous oxide regulator, to enable the nitrous oxide cut-off safety feature.
+Many Boyle's machines in hospitals have the oxygen regulator serving as a slave to the pressure in the nitrous oxide regulator, to enable the nitrous oxide cut-off safety feature.
 If nitrous oxide delivery suffers due to a leak in its regulator or tubing, an 'inadequate' mixture can be delivered to the patient, causing awareness.
-Many World War II vintage Boyle 'F' models are still functional and used in UK hospitals.
-Their emergency oxygen flush valves have a tendency to release oxygen into the breathing system, which when added to the mixture set by the anesthesiologist, can lead to awareness.
+Many World War II-vintage Boyle 'F' models are still functional and used in UK hospitals.
+Their emergency oxygen flush valves have a tendency to release oxygen into the breathing system, which, when added to the mixture set by the anesthesiologist, can lead to awareness.
 This may also be caused by an empty vaporizer (or nitrous oxide cylinder) or a malfunctioning intravenous pump or disconnection of its delivery tubing.
 Patient abandonment (when the anesthesiologist is no longer present) causes some cases of awareness and death.

 Patient physiology

 Very rare causes of awareness include drug tolerance, or a tolerance induced by the interaction of other drugs.
-Some patients may be more resistant to the effects of anesthetics than others; factors such as younger age, obesity, tobacco smoking, or long-term use of certain drugs (alcohol, opiates, or amphetamines) may increase the anesthetic dose needed to produce unconsciousness.
+Some patients may be more resistant to the effects of anesthetics than others; factors such as younger age, obesity, tobacco smoking, or long-term use of certain drugs (alcohol, opioids, or amphetamines) may increase the anesthetic dose needed to produce unconsciousness.
 There may be genetic variations that cause differences in how quickly patients clear anesthetics, and there may be differences in how the sexes react to anesthetics as well.
 In addition, anesthetic requirement is increased in persons with naturally red hair.
 Marked anxiety prior to the surgery can increase the amount of anesthesia required to prevent recall.